-On November 29, ISO-NE and NEP filed an unexecuted Large Generator Interconnection Agreement ("LGIA") by and among ISO-NE, NEP and Clear River to govern the interconnection of Clear River's proposed new Large Generating Facility to be located in Burrillville, Rhode Island (the "Clear River Project").
+On November 29, ISO-NE and New England Power Company ("NEP" or "National Grid") filed an unexecuted Large Generator Interconnection Agreement ("LGIA") by and among ISO-NE, NEP and Clear River to govern the interconnection of Clear River's proposed new Large Generating Facility to be located in Burrillville, Rhode Island (the "Clear River Project").
 ISO-NE reports that the Clear River LGIA is being filed unexecuted because Clear River disagrees with various aspects of the Clear River LGIA, including Clear River's challenges regarding cost responsibility for upgrades and the post-FCA restudy.
 (See also Clear River Schedule 11 O&M Complaint, EL18-31, Section I above).
 A November 30, 2017 effective date was requested (to coincide with the date on which interconnection activities under the LGIA are expected to commence).
-Comments on the LGIA are due on or before December 20, 2017.
-Thus far, doc-less interventions have been filed by NEPOOL and Dominion.
-If there are questions on this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).
+Comments on the LGIA were due on or before December 20, 2017.